MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Experiments and Results

 \subsection{Model Comparison}

-Taking MLAB as our major scaffold, we evaluate five prominent LLMs: Claude 3.5 Sonnet v2~\cite{anthropic2024claude}, gemini-exp-1206~\cite{pichai2024introducing}, Llama 3.1 405B Instruct~\cite{DBLP:journals/corr/abs-2407-21783}, o3-mini-high~\cite{openai2025o3mini} and GPT-4o (2024-11-20)~\cite{DBLP:journals/corr/abs-2410-21276}.
-The results in Table~\ref{tab:success_rate_test} demonstrate varying success rates across models and tasks.
-Gemini-exp-1206 performs best among all models, reaching an average 9.3\% relative improvement to human.
-Claude 3.5 Sonnet V2 performs the best on most tasks except failing drastically on machine unlearning.
-The agent's proposed algorithm likely failed on machine unlearning because it treated the removal of unwanted data and the preservation of useful knowledge as separate steps, rather than jointly optimizing both goals to maintain model performance.
-We provide a more detailed case study of its failure in Section~\ref{sec:failure}.
+Taking MLAB as our major scaffold, we evaluate five prominent LLMs: Claude 3.5 Sonnet v2~\cite{anthropic2024claude}, gemini-exp-1206~\cite{pichai2024introducing}\footnote{Gemini-exp-1206 is renamed to Gemini 2.0 Pro afterwards.}, Llama 3.1 405B Instruct~\cite{DBLP:journals/corr/abs-2407-21783}, o3-mini-high~\cite{openai2025o3mini} and GPT-4o (2024-11-20)~\cite{DBLP:journals/corr/abs-2410-21276}.
+The results in Table~\ref{tab:success_rate_test} show varying success rates across models and tasks.
+Among all models, Gemini-exp-1206 performs the best overall, closing 9.3\% of the gap between baseline and top human participant scores.
+Claude 3.5 Sonnet V2 performs the best on most tasks but fails significantly on machine unlearning.
+A case study of its final solution (Appendix~\ref{sec:failure}) suggests that the failure stems from treating the removal of unwanted data and the preservation of useful knowledge as separate objectives, rather than jointly optimizing both to maintain model performance.

 Table~\ref{tab:success_rate_test} also reveals that agent solutions' performance gains remain modest compared to human solutions in many cases, if not degrading baseline performance.
 There are, however, a few notable exceptions.
 For instance, MLAB (gpt-4o) achieves a score of 47.5 on the rainfall prediction task, likely because similar solutions (e.g., variants of U-Net~\cite{DBLP:conf/miccai/RonnebergerFB15}) are readily available online.
-In the backdoor-trigger task, the baseline GCG method~\cite{DBLP:journals/corr/abs-2307-15043} performs poorly—essentially making random predictions—thereby lowering the bar for agents to surpass it with more meaningful solutions.
+In the backdoor-trigger task, the baseline GCG method~\cite{DBLP:journals/corr/abs-2307-15043} performs poorly, where it essentially makes random predictions, thereby lowering the bar for agents to surpass it with more meaningful solutions.
 This substantial gap highlights \textit{the current limitations of AI agents in generating novel, effective methods}, underscoring the need for further advances to match or surpass human-led research efforts.